 - 1 medium head green cabbage (about 1 pound) cut into wedges.

 - 6-8 medium whole red potatoes scrubbed well.

 - 3-4 medium onion peeled and quartered.

-NOTE: The proper cooking temperature is achieved when tiny bubbles appear around the rim of the cover, and the cover spins freely on a cushion of moisture.
+NOTE: You will achiever the optimum cooking temperature when tiny bubbles appear around the rim of the high Dutch oven-cover and the cover spins freely on a cushion of moisture.
 If the pan spits moisture, the heat is too high.
 If no bubbles appear, the heat is too low.

 Remove the corned beef and let stand 10-15 minutes.
-Slice on a bias and serve with vegetables and cornbread.
+Slice on a bias and serve with vegetables.

 NUTRITIONAL INFORMATION PER SERVING: 640 calories, 44g protein, 9g carbohydrate, 43g fat, 470mg sodium.